linuxlawson/Chocolate-Mint/README.md

 Theme for Linux Mint 18

-This is the menu and panel only.
-Does not include windows borders or controls.
+Menu and Panel only (cinnamon.css).
+Does not include Windows Borders or Controls (at this time).